 Tall, upright stems with bright green foliage, and fragrant flower heads that bloom in midsummer, add texture and interest to the garden.

 This biennial plant completes its life cycle in two years.
 Once established, it will readily self-seed – without becoming invasive – and new plants will pop up come springtime.

-Suitable for growers in USDA Hardiness Zones 4-9, in cooler areas, it can take up to 4 years to mature and set seed.
+Suitable for growers in USDA Hardiness Zones 4 to 9, in cooler areas, it can take up to four years to mature and set seed.

 To get started, you can propagate angelica from fresh or dried seed, by planting transplants, or by dividing existing plants.
 Stem cuttings do not root successfully.

 No matter which method you use, you will need to find a sunny site in your garden, and prepare a bed with rich, moist soil, mixing in some organic compost or manure.